 As you can see, there are many steps involved in filing a lawsuit for medical malpractice in Indiana and it can take a very long time.
 Not only do you need to act in a timely manner, but there can be real benefits for an attorney to get involved early after the malpractice occurs.
 That’s why it’s important to contact an Indiana medical malpractice attorney right away to begin a thorough review of your case.

-With over 15 years of litigation experience, Kelley J. Johnson has the skill and knowledge to investigate medical malpractice claims and hold negligent healthcare providers accountable for the physical, emotional and financial harm they have caused a patient.
+With nearly 20 years of litigation experience, Kelley J. Johnson has the skill and knowledge to investigate medical malpractice claims and hold negligent healthcare providers accountable for the physical, emotional and financial harm they have caused a patient.

 To schedule a free and confidential review of your case, call the Law Office of Kelley J. Johnson in Indianapolis today at our toll-free number or fill out our online contact form.
 We’ll respond within 24 hours.